gitdevjin/bits-of-knowledge/spo600/assembly.md

-### Q. the cpu is 64bits processor but they have a special register or registers for vectorization?
+### Q. the cpu is 64bits processor; do they have a special register or registers for vectorization?

 Even though a CPU may be a 64-bit processor in terms of its general-purpose registers and architecture (which means it processes data in chunks of 64 bits for general instructions), it also includes special-purpose vector registers designed specifically for handling SIMD (Single Instruction, Multiple Data) operations.